 PARTNER Anne R. Hoyt, represents clients out of the firm’s Hartford and Central Village offices, practicing in a wide range of practice areas, including of family law, personal injury, attorney grievance defense, civil and commercial litigation, residential and commercial real estate, worker’s compensation, social security disability, probate and administrative law.
 Admitted to practice in the State of Connecticut, Federal District of Connecticut, and Mashantucket Pequot Tribal Court, Attorney Hoyt also served as an Attorney Trial Referee for the State of Connecticut Judicial Branch.
 She served for two terms on the Statewide Grievance Committee.
 She is a member of the Connecticut Bar Association and Windham County Bar Association, and she also serves as guardian ad litem and attorney for the minor children in contested dissolution actions.
 Attorney Hoyt earned her Bachelor of Arts degree, with distinction, from Connecticut College in 1977.
 She received her Juris Doctor from University of Connecticut School of Law in 1980.
 Attorney Hoyt's published cases include: Gaynor v.
 Union Trust Company, 216 Conn.
 458 (1990); In the Matter of Flynn Funeral Home, Inc. Debtor, U. S. Bankruptcy, District of Conn.
 No. 2-81-01105, 8 Conn.
 L.T.
 No. 12, p.2 Column 2, 12/10/81; In re Juvenile Appeal, (84-7) 3 Conn.
 App.
 30 (1984).
 Attorney Hoyt resides in Norwich with her husband and their two daughters.
 She is a past-president of the Plainfield Chamber of Commerce, a former member of the Board of Directors of the Norwich chapter of the American Cancer Society, and a former member of the finance committee at St. Augustine’s, Canterbury, Connecticut. [...]

-ASSOCIATE Attorney Jonathan R. Longobardi is an associate in the firm's Insurance Law and Litigation practice groups.
+ATTORNEY Attorney Jonathan R. Longobardi is an attorney in the firm's Insurance Law and Litigation practice groups.
 He handles a variety of litigation matters including property and casualty claims, professional liability matters and insurance coverage issues.
 Attorney Longobardi has successfully represented clients throughout Connecticut in insurance defense related matters as well as self-insured corporations and municipalities.
 He has also obtained favorable outcomes for his clients in a number of mediation and arbitration proceedings.
 Attorney Longobardi is a graduate of the University of Connecticut and Western New England University School of Law.
 During law school he served as a member of the Western New England Law Review and was named Student Bar Association Representative of the Year.
-He was a finalist in the American Bar Association Negotiation Challenge where he was nationally ranked as a top 25 negotiator.
-Attorney Longobardi now serves on the Board of Directors of the Western New England University School of Law Alumni Association and was recently voted President-Elect of the Board for the 2018-19 term.
-He also serves as a guest educator/lecturer with the school's Introduction to the Legal Profession course and as a judge for the ABA Negotiation Challenge.
-Attorney Longobardi is admitted in the state courts of Connecticut and New York as well as federal district courts for the District of Connecticut, Eastern District of New York and Southern District of New York.
-He resides in North Haven with his wife and son.
+He was a finalist in the American Bar Association Negotiation Competition and attained a top 25 national ranking as negotiator.
+Attorney Longobardi now serves on the Board of Directors of the Western New England University School of Law Alumni Association and was elected President of the Board for the 2018-19 term.
+He also serves as a guest educator/lecturer with the school’s Introduction to the Legal Profession course and as a judge for the ABA Negotiation Competition.
+Attorney Longobardi is admitted in Connecticut and New York as well as federal district courts for the District of Connecticut, Eastern District of New York and Southern District of New York.

 PARTNER Jeffrey R. Martin is a civil trial lawyer.
 Attorney Martin regularly tries cases before juries, judges, and arbitrators throughout Connecticut and, as necessary, in Massachusetts.
 His practice is primarily devoted to representing people who have been injured due to the carelessness of others, including automobile accidents, premises defect, and medical malpractice matters.
 He also represents parties involved in commercial disputes, construction matters, and insurance related matters.
 He is admitted to practice in all state and federal courts in Connecticut and Massachusetts.
 Attorney Martin's Approach The goal of all litigation is to achieve a fair resolution for a client as quickly and efficiently as possible.
 Most claims can be resolved by settlement, but in order for a lawyer to achieve a settlement that is fair, it is necessary for the opposing party to understand that the alternative to a fair settlement proposal is a trial to conclusion.
 Attorney Martin's approach is to prepare every case as if it is going to be tried, and to try to verdict every case in which the opposing party does not make a fair settlement proposal.
 Attorney Martin believes that insurance companies and other sophisticated litigants have little incentive to make fair offers to the clients of lawyers who are not willing and prepared to try their cases if necessary.
 Preparing a case for settlement or trial requires a close working relationship between the client and the lawyer based on familiarity and trust.
 Attorney Martin and his support staff work hard to get to [...]